x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-a-staged-migration/perform-a-staged-migration.md

  **To prepare for a staged migration**

-1. **Configure Outlook Anywhere on your on-premises Exchange Server** The email migration service uses Outlook Anywhere (also known as RPC over HTTP), to connect to your on-premises Exchange Server.
+1. **Configure Outlook Anywhere on your on-premises Exchange Server**: The email migration service uses Outlook Anywhere (also known as RPC over HTTP), to connect to your on-premises Exchange Server.
 For information about how to set up Outlook Anywhere for Exchange 2007, and Exchange 2003, see the following:

   - [Exchange 2007: How to Enable Outlook Anywhere](https://go.microsoft.com/fwlink/p/?LinkID=167210)